 What do you think when you hear “fjords”?
 Most likely – Norway.
 But did you know that you can also find them down under?
 The South Island in New Zealand is home to the magical Fiordland National Park.
 Many believe that this is actually the most beautiful region in this country.
 We found our beloved place somewhere else, however, Fiordland, particularly Milford Sound and Lake Te Anau, left us speechless.

-Usually tourists skip this region.
-While Rotorua and the Fiordland are rather crowded places, we didn’t meet tons of people in the Catlins.
+Things to do in Catlins are so amazing and really unique, but usually, tourists skip this region.
+While Rotorua and the Fiordland are rather crowded places, we didn’t meet tons of people visiting Catlins attractions.
 On the other hand, also not many kiwis live here permanently – only around 1200 people.
 That’s a pity!
 The Catlins, located in the south of the South Island, is just loaded with spectacular landscapes, wonders of nature and unique animals!
-We still haven’t decided, but I think the Catlins may be the most beautiful region we visited in New Zealand… Look at the pics below and decide yourself!
+We still haven’t decided, but I think the Catlins attractions make it the most beautiful region we visited in New Zealand… Look at the pics below and decide yourself!

-When I was planning our New Zealand itinerary, I came across an intriguing picture in the internet.
+I discovered Moeraki Boulders, big round rocks in New Zealand, by accident.
+When I was planning our New Zealand itinerary, I came across an intriguing picture on the internet.
 The gigantic, spherical rocks scattered on the beach looked incredible in the sun rays… After a brief search, I finally found what is the name of this place – Moeraki Boulders!
 Another point was added to our trip.
 But do they actually look so magical?